arnauudG/soda-snowflake-certification/soda/README.md

 ## 🏗️ Soda Agent AWS Infrastructure

-The project includes infrastructure as code for deploying Soda Agent on AWS using Terraform and Terragrunt:
+The project includes enhanced infrastructure as code for deploying Soda Agent on AWS using Terraform and Terragrunt:

 ### **Infrastructure Components**
 - **VPC with private/public subnets** across 3 AZs